modex-flexmex/oemof-flexmex/docs/getting_started.rst

     git clone git@github.com:modex-flexmex/oemof-flexmex.git

-Now you can install it your local version of oemof-flexmex using pip:
+Now you can install your local version of oemof-flexmex using pip:

 ::